 When you are returned to your form, you should notice your new Data Source has been added:

-The Data Sources area of the Solution Explorer (or Data Sources tab on the left) now displays information about your database.
-Click the plus symbol (arrow symbol in version 2012) next to tblContacts:
+The Data Sources area now displays information about your database.
+Click the arrow symbol next to tblContacts:

 All the Fields in the Address Book database are now showing.

 To add a Field to your Form, click on one in the list.
 Hold down your left mouse button, and drag it over to your form:

 In the image above, the FName field is being dragged on the Form.
 Your mouse cursor will change shape.

 When your Field is over the Form, let go of your left mouse button.
 A textbox and a label will be added:

 There are two other things to notice: a navigation bar appears at the top of the form, and a lot of strange objects have appeared in the object area at the bottom: